Hurley Lock

 Hurley Lock is a lock and weir on the River Thames in England, situated in a clump of wooded islands close to the village of Hurley, Berkshire.
 The lock was first built by the Thames Navigation Commissioners in 1773.

-There are several weirs between the islands but the main weir is upstream between the topmost island and the Buckinghamshire bank.
+There are several weirs between the islands, but the main weir is upstream between the topmost island and the Buckinghamshire bank.
 The weir is popular with kayakers whenever conditions are favourable, and it is very busy at weekends.

 History

 There was a Flash lock in the weir here, referred to in the 16th and 17th century as "New Lock".
 The pound lock was opened in 1773, being the fifth downstream of the eight original locks built after the 1770 navigation act.
 It was constructed of fir wood, and like the other locks, where the fir was subsequently replaced by oak, it was in decay and in need of repair in 1780 and 1785.
-On the latter occasion the owner of the flash lock was instructed to keep the flash lock in good repair for use by barges.
-Further repair was made in 1791, and in 1910 it still had timber sides.
+On the latter occasion, the owner of the flash lock was instructed to keep it in good repair for use by barges.
+Further repair was made in 1791, and in 1910, it still had timber sides.
 It has since been replaced by masonry.

 The timber weir winch, looking like a capstan and which was used to pull boats through the Flash Lock, is still at the lock.